-- To improve human settlements management, governments at all appropriate levels, including local authorities and their associations, should: - as appropriate, support training programmes for administrators and civic officials at all levels to enhance leadership qualities; - establish private-public-community sector, business and economic fora to facilitate the transfer of management know-how and experience; - develop and implement comprehensive training, education and human resources development policies and programmes involving a wide range of local authority associations, academic, research, training and educational institutions and the private sector focusing on: - the development of a multi-sectoral approach to human settlements development;
+135. To improve human settlements management, Governments at all appropriate levels, including local authorities and their associations, should:

+(a) Support training programmes for administrators and civic officials at all levels, as appropriate, to enhance leadership qualities;

+(b) Establish private-public, community sector, business and economic forums to facilitate the transfer of management know-how and experience;

+(c) Develop and implement comprehensive training, education and human resources development policies and programmes involving a wide range of local authority associations, academic, research, training and educational institutions and the private sector focusing on:

+(i) The development of a multi-sectoral approach to human settlements development;

-- the training of trainers to develop a core capacity for institution-strengthening (ii) and capacity-building; - the development of local capacity to define needs and undertake or commission applied research, particularly in social and environmental impact assessments, local economic growth and job creation, and to incorporate the findings in management systems; - develop information systems for the exchange, transfer and sharing of experience, (e) expertise, know-how and technology in human settlements management; - encourage, as appropriate, the involvement of private-sector entities in improving public sector management and administration and the formation of entities that are public in their function, private in their management and public-privately funded; and - (g) develop programmes in conflict resolution.
+(ii) The training of trainers to develop a core capacity for institution-strengthening and capacity-building;

+(iii) The development of local capacity to define needs and undertake or commission applied research, particularly in social and environmental impact assessments, local economic growth and job creation, and to incorporate the findings in management systems;

+(d) Develop information systems for the exchange, transfer and sharing of experience, expertise, knowhow and technology in human settlements management;

+(e) Encourage, as appropriate, the involvement of private-sector entities in improving public-sector management and administration and the formation of entities that are public in their function, private in their management and publicly-privately funded; and

+(f) Develop programmes in conflict resolution.